+

 1. To edit account access, simply click on the access level of the user in question.
 This will open a drop-down menu that allows you to adjust their role.

-2. To fully remove access, click on 'Revoke access' from the user in question.
+2. To fully remove someone's access, click on 'Revoke access' from the row with their email.
 Google will ask you to confirm that you want to revoke access, so confirm the decision.

 Both changes will be instantaneous.